toolleeo/cli-apps/README.md

 * [ipfs-deploy](https://github.com/ipfs-shipyard/ipfs-deploy) - Zero-Config CLI to Deploy Static Websites to IPFS [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
-* [TMSU](http://tmsu.org/) - A tool for tagging files, it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
+* [TMSU](http://tmsu.org/) - A simple tool for tagging files, providing a virtual filesystem for a tag-based view of your files from within any other program.
 * [wutag](https://github.com/vv9k/wutag) - CLI Tool for tagging and organizing files by tags.

 ## <a name="file-watch"></a>File watching for changes